Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 - Check PMem cache size by checking disk space with `df -h`.For `vmemcache` strategy, disk usage will reach the initial cache size once the PMem cache is initialized and will not change during workload execution.
 For `Guava/Noevict` strategies, the command will show disk space usage increases along with workload execution.

-- We strongly recommend you use numa-patched Spark to achieve better performance gain.

-  Build Spark from source to enable numa-binding support, refer to [Enabling-NUMA-binding-for-PMem-in-Spark](./Developer-Guide.md#Enabling-NUMA-binding-for-PMem-in-Spark).
-Or you can just download our pre-built numa-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz).

 ## Index and Data Cache Separation

-Data Source Cache now supports different cache strategies for DRAM and PMem.
+SQL Index and Data Source Cache now supports different cache strategies for DRAM and PMem.
 To optimize the cache media utilization, you can enable cache separation of data and index with same or different cache media.
 When Sharing same media, data cache and index cache will use different fiber cache ratio.

-Here we list 4 different kinds of configs for index/cache separation, if you choose one of them, please add corresponding configs to `spark-defaults.conf`.
+Here we list 4 different kinds of configuration for index/cache separation, if you choose one of them, please add corresponding configuration to `spark-defaults.conf`.
 1. DRAM as cache media, `guava` strategy as index & data cache backend.

 ```